 2. Rack the weights and stand straight with the bar on your back.
 Look straight; this will be your starting position.

-3. Start the exercise by hinging back your glutes and going down while keeping your chest up.
+3. Start the exercise by hinging back with your glutes while keeping your chest up.

 4. Now sit on the box while maintaining the same position and pause for a second.

-5. Now use your glutes and legs to bring your body up and back to the starting position.
+5. Use your glutes and legs to bring your body up and back to the starting position.

 Make sure that you keep your chest up all the time.
 Don’t bend your back when you go up from the bottom position.